-Now the station is a kind of a museum that lies between two red sand dunes that seem to stretch on forever.
+Now the station is a kind of museum that lies between two red sand dunes that seem to stretch on forever.
 There are some basic cabins constructed within the house paddock and a shower block with a hot water boiler outside.

 Rain in the Simpson Desert

-More or less stuck at the homestead we took stock of what was around.
-A flock of noisy Little corellas seemed to be resident at the site, as were Welcome swallows and Fairy martins.
-And dozes of Black kites circled above the dunes.
+More or less stuck at the homestead, we explored wildlife watching options around the house paddock.
+A flock of noisy Little corellas seemed to be residents at the site, as were Welcome swallows and Fairy martins.
+And dozens of Black kites circled above the dunes.